 Affordable investments

-The cost of living, as well as the exceptional value that is offered in terms of rental prices and property prices, is a major reason why there is a growing expat community in the area.
+The cost of living, as well as the exceptional value offered in terms of rental and property prices, is a major reason why there is a growing expat community in the area.
 You’ll find everything from affordable and mid-range properties to more luxurious ones.

 Rich history